Purdue-CS193/homework-0-patelaks/index.md

 **Favorite Things About CS193**
 - Only have it one day a week
-- Taught by current students who have been in our shoes as opposed to older professors
+- Taught by current students who have been in our shoes insteaod of older professors